 Petoskey Wine Region

-The state’s northernmost — and newest — wine trail consists of 14 wineries.
-Part of the Tip of the Mitt AVA, wineries on this trail grow rich, robust grapes that thrive in cold temperatures. petoskey.wine
+The state’s northernmost wine trail consists of 14 wineries.
+Part of the Tip of the Mitt AVA, wineries on this trail grow rich, robust grapes that thrive in cold temperatures. petoskey.wine.

 Leelanau Peninsula Wine Trail

-On one of two peninsulas jutting into Grand Traverse Bay and Lake Michigan, the Leelanau Peninsula Wine Trail in the Leelanau Peninsula AVA is home to 23 wineries.
-Many offer sweeping vistas with vineyards, lakes, and rolling countryside. lpwines.com
+On one of two peninsulas jutting into Grand Traverse Bay and Lake Michigan, the Leelanau Peninsula Wine Trail in the Leelanau Peninsula AVA is home to more than 20 wineries.
+Many offer sweeping vistas with vineyards, lakes, and rolling countryside. lpwines.com.

-This story is from the May 2022 issue of Hour Detroit.
+This story was originally from the May 2022 issue of Hour Detroit and has been updated for 2023.
 Read more stories in our digital edition.